-We have not established term limits or a mandatory retirement age from our board.
+We have not established term limits or a mandatory retirement age from our board and we believe that the tenure of our board benefits our company and our shareholders.
 As our board is focused on our strategic goal of operational excellence and capital management in furtherance of such goal, it is important for board members to have a high degree of familiarity with our operations.
 We believe that experience gained from board service promotes this objective, and has helped lead to a well-functioning and highly performing board, driving strong company performance that generates shareholder value.
-The median tenure of our board members is 11 years.
+The median tenure of our board members is 12 years.